aiyumi/aiyumi.github.io/posts/how-i-started-using-linux.en.md

 ### Migration ###

-After backing up all my important files, I destroyed the PC's Windows partition without mercy. again, with non-technical assistance, I chose the kernel with Speakup and repeated Slackware's installation and configuration processes on the PC.
+After backing up all my important files, I destroyed the PC's Windows partition without mercy.
+Again, with non-technical assistance, I chose the kernel with Speakup and repeated Slackware's installation and configuration processes on the PC.
 To install the accessibility related applications, I used the .tgz packages I had built when experimenting on the laptop.
 A few trial and errors later, I had the main computer running Slackware Linux and, most importantly, talking!

 ### How Things are Today ###